The Senior Project

-Students will be asked to describe their plans for Senior Project; the Psychology Program will match students with appropriate advisors based on these submissions.
-It is imperative that each junior submits his or her preferences when asked (and by the deadline)!
-All majors work on Senior Project during their last two semesters at Bard.
+In your junior year, you will describe your plans for senior project taking into account your preparation, and the Psychology Program will match you with an appropriate advisor.
 For students receiving a degree in the Division of Science, Mathematics, and Computing, the project must take the form of (A) an empirical study (with associated paper) or (B) a detailed proposal for an empirical project.
 For the latter, the proposal should be on the model of a grant proposal, and should include all potential measures, detailed data analytic plans and predicted results section (see below for more detail).
-We strongly suggest that students who aspire to enroll in a psychology doctoral program consider doing an empirical study.
-When enrolled in Senior Project, students should not be enrolled in an Independent Research Lab course, except in unusual circumstances and with prior approval from faculty.
+Seniors should not be enrolled in an Advanced Methodology course, except in unusual circumstances and with prior approval from faculty.

 Senior Project is a unique opportunity at Bard College that provides Seniors with a year-long intensive academic experience in which you gain expertise in an area of particular interest to you.
 Regardless of the type of project you choose, your question must be novel, in an area of strong interest to you, and grounded in your academic background.